 Oriental Works of Art

-All areas of Oriental Works of Art are represented in our collection.
+All areas of Asian Works of Art are represented in our collection.
 This includes rare objects for the export market, fine furniture, religious sculpture, weapons, and decorative accessories.
 We also specifically chose pieces that exemplify the most luxurious materials the Orient has to offer.
 From porcelain, terracotta, wood, lacquer, jade, bronze, ivory, and coral, there is definitely something of interest to all our customers and visitors.

 At Nicholas Wells Antiques, the rare objects from our fine Oriental works of art collection are mostly from China and Japan.